-more likely to experience difficulty trying to get care, to delay needed care because of cost, and to find themselves in situations where they need to use up savings or go into debt 8
+cost, and to find themselves in situations where they need to use up savings or go into debt.8

 The new federal law closes these avenues for discrimination.
-In 2010, the practice of rescinding coverage was banned.
+In 2009, the practice of rescinding coverage was banned.
 In 2014, the law will ban the use of medical history in the pricing, issuance, and renewal of all health insurance plans, guaranteeing fair and equal prices for those with pre-existing conditions.
 In the interim, the law established a new Pre-existing Condition Insurance Program that provides coverage options to those denied coverage due to their health history at prices that cannot exceed the customary rates for a healthy person.
 The law also bans the practice of charging women more than men, effective in the year 2014.

 Were the law to be repealed, today's market dynamics, where insurers rely on coverage denials and discriminatory pricing to succeed, would persist.
-Insurers would have every incentive to build their business plan around shedding sicker customers, not delivering care in a more effective manner or keeping their customers healthier over the long run.
-932,000 Colorado residents with pre-existing conditions would continue to have little hope of getting insurance, and all Colorado women would face continued health insurance discrimination.
+Insurers would have every incentive to build their business plan about shedding sicker customers, not delivering care in a more effective manner or keeping their customers healthier over the long run.
+1,061,000 Maryland residents with pre-existing conditions would continue to have little hope of getting insurance, and all Maryland women would face continued health insurance discrimination.